PedroVillezca/DesignBot/README.md

 # DesignBot
-It's a bot.
+Short attempt at developing a chat bot through the Facebook for Developers platform.It's a bot.
 For a design class.